Call for Entries

 Submissions should be between 1500 and 5000 words, formatted in MLA documentation style.
 A 75-word abstract should precede the essay in the same document.
 Applicants are encouraged to take advantage of the online format of the journal and include images or videos in the essay.* Any incorporated media should be included in the document, not attached separately.

-Aperture welcomes screenplays with strong original voices and compelling stories or concepts, and strives to provide a space for screenwriters to exhibit pieces that have not yet been produced.
+Aperture welcomes screenplays with strong original voices and compelling stories or concepts and strives to provide a space for screenwriters to exhibit pieces that have not yet been produced.
 Screenplays must be the original work of the applicants.
-If it based upon another’s life story or is an adaptation from another work, applicants must attach a statement attesting to their rights to make such adaptations.
+If it based on another’s life story or is an adaptation of another work, applicants must attach a statement attesting to their rights to make such adaptations.
 Neither the publication nor its jurists investigate or attest to the authenticity of an applicant’s statement of authorship or rights.
-Submissions may be up to 20 pages and should be formatted according to current industry standards, barring the inclusion of name and personal information (to avoid jurist bias).
+Submissions may be any number of pages and should be formatted according to current industry standards, barring the inclusion of name and personal information (to avoid jurist bias).
 Applicants should include a 50-word synopsis of the screenplay in the screenplay PDF.
 Writers may also submit an optional 300-word statement to accompany the script explaining the significance of his or her creative choices.

 The New Media section of Aperture provides a venue for media in modes unsuited for Final Cut Film Festival, especially where the content’s significance comes from a written supplement by the artist.
 This includes video art, podcasts or other audio-based projects, experimental and avant-garde films, film essays, and experimental web-based projects.
 Aperture also provides an outlet for re-appropriation of existing media in ways that give rise to unique and interesting ideas in combination with the artist’s response.* Audio and film-based projects should be no longer than 6 minutes.
 In line with the stated mission of Aperture, the focus of the New Media section is scholarship.
 A 250 to 500-word statement from the artist or curator should accompany each submission.
 The statement should contextualize the media and provide new and interesting insights on the topic.
 The project should be posted to an anonymous video channel (such as Vimeo or YouTube).
 The statement and a link to the project should be sent together in a word document.